kerim/kerim-old.github.com/research.md

 ## Research

+### In Process

+A co-authored paper on Indigenous Family Language Planning in Taiwan

 ### Recent Academic Publications

 <span class="roam-blockref">“The Shifting Chronotopes of Indigeneity in Taiwanese Documentary Film.”
 In _[Taiwan’s Contemporary Indigenous Peoples](https://www.routledge.com/Taiwans-Contemporary-Indigenous-Peoples/Fell-Davies-Huang/p/book/9780367553579)_, edited by Dafydd Fell and Chia-Yuan Huang.
 Oxon: UK: Routledge.
 2021.
 (Forthcoming in July.)</span>